biicode/docs/advanced/policies.rst

 The reason why your program has executed ``hello()`` of ``STABLE`` version is as follows.
 Check the contents of the ``policies.bii`` file located inside your ``~/your_bii_workspace/policies/bii/`` folder.
 This is a simple YAML file with the following appearance: ::

 	default:
-	- block: . # Dot . is the pattern for all blocks
+	# First rule is accept with priority 1 all your published blocks (master branches)
-	 rules:
+	# for all tags.
+	- block: block.user == "[USER]" and branch == "[USER]/master"
+	  version: tag>=DEV
+	  priority: 1
-	 #First rule is accept with priority 1 all 'master' branches of the original
+	# Then, accept with priority 1 all 'master' branches of the original
-	 #creator of the block, with category STABLE
+	# creator of the block, with category STABLE
-	 - [branch.name == "master" and branch.user == block.user, tag==STABLE, 1]
+	- block: branch.name == "master" and branch.user == block.user
+	  version: tag==STABLE
+	  priority: 1

 Then, your policy for this hive makes your searches are in master branchs of anyone user block and all the blocks as ``STABLE`` versions.